Bar light, bar bright

 And so I did.

 With the counter top and some 4x4s, I built the basic structure.
-Some stain, some paneling, some bamboo, some help from the wife and my neighbor Aaron (okay, a lot of help), and we had the Bradoween Bar.
+Some stain, some paneling from somewhere like Waterloo Paneling, some bamboo, some help from the wife and my neighbor Aaron (okay, a lot of help), and we had the Bradoween Bar.
 I tacked an old guitar on the front of it while my wife hung a fishing net on the other side.
 When it came time for Bradoween III, Uncle Ted took to painting.
 When it came time for the party, people started signing the counter top with Sharpie.
 The Bradoween Bar had become an icon.
 Over the next three years, many a friend slung drinks from behind the bar.
 I can’t count how many drinks, cocktails, shots, and beers emerged from behind the counter’s friendly confines.
 The bar has heard many a drunk sing-a-long, seen topless women, and stood witness to grown men shoving in ordinate amounts of cheese poofs in their mouth.

 And so it happened that we turned boring (or grew up, depending on how you look at it).
 After a five Bradoweens, we gave up hosting big parties.
 The bar sat in our garage, collected dust, and got in the way.
 I offered it to a friend who was opening an underground poker room.
 “I’ll pass,” he said, opting for outfitting his room with something a little more classy.